dzekelid/users/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/users/master/_listings/sendgrid/subusers-subuser-name-stats-monthly-get.md
-- name: SendGrid Get Subusers
+- name: SendGrid Add Subusers
   description: |-
     This endpoint allows you to retrieve a list of all of your subusers.
 You can choose to retrieve specific subusers as well as limit the results that come back from the API.